mrstampy/emokit-java/README.md

 If that happens, a new `Emotiv` instance can be obtained and polled.

 Several Java Swing GUI widgets are provided for use in your applications, as demonstrated in the bundled *Zoku* data acquisition application.
+To run the Zoku demo, you must have a PostgreSQL server running on `localhost` with a database called `zoku` (this sounds like a pain, but it makes integration with [R](http://cran.r-project.org), for analysis, much easier).

 Donations